 Birch Aquarium is open daily from 9:00 a.m. – 5:00 p.m.
 Tickets can be purchased online at the ticket booth upon arrival.

 Senior (60+): $15.50

 Military Discount: All active, reserve, retired/veteran with valid Military ID receive $2 off each ticket

 Birch Aquarium is also part of the popular Go San Diego Card bundled attractions pass.
-The all-inclusive pass provides entry to 40 San Diego attractions over the course of 1, 2, 3, 5, or 7 days.
+The All-Inclusive pass can save up to 55% and provides entry to 40 San Diego attractions over the course of 1, 2, 3, 5, or 7 days.
 They also have a Build-Your-Own with savings starting at 20% for just two attractions so be sure to include Birch Aquarium.

 Membership Has Major Benefits

 Members of Birch Aquarium enjoy unlimited year-round admission, by far the best deal for residents and frequent visitors to San Diego.
 To give you an idea, a family membership is $89 and includes four free guest admission passes, a 10% discount at Splash!
 Cafe and the gift shop, and access to exclusive opportunities throughout the year.
 And, you can feel good knowing that membership dollars go toward supporting Birch Aquarium’s mission of education and conservation.

 I like to remind locals and tourists that the aquarium is multifaceted.
 While exploring the aquarium facilities fabulous way to spend a half-day, remember to take advantage of the offsite programming, special events, summer camps, and school programs.
 We are so lucky to have this valuable resource in our backyard.

 What is your favorite thing to do at Birch Aquarium?